 5 Inexpensive Home Upgrades to Improve Your Property Value in Seattle

-Most people know a fixer-upper when they see one: the exterior and interior paint is chipping, the landscaping is overgrown, and the doors and windows may even be boarded up.
-Even in today’s housing market, homes like this are in practically every Seattle-area neighborhood from West Seattle to Shoreline.
+Most people know a fixer-upper when they see one.
+The exterior and interior paint is chipping, the landscaping is overgrown, and the doors and windows may even be boarded up.
+Even in today’s housing market, homes like this can pop up in Seattle-area neighborhoods from West Seattle to Shoreline.

 While some of these homes are falling apart and in need of desperate repair (or tear-down), other problems may only be cosmetic.
 In the latter scenario, the difference between a low market value and getting what your home’s truly worth may just be a case of a few home upgrades.

 For those who own a home in need of a little TLC, first ask yourself: are my home’s problems strictly cosmetic, and therefore easier to fix, or does the issue go much deeper than that?

 If your answer is simply aesthetics, it might be worth investing some time and money into some simple and inexpensive home upgrades to get your home’s true worth.
 On the other hand, if it goes deeper than that, or you just don’t simply have the resources to invest, scroll down to “Other Options for Selling Your Home.”